-Originally from Maryland, Anne has lived in China for over 10 years.
-While teaching English in Fujian Province in 2009, she starting learning to play erhu from a teacher who spoke no English.
+Originally from Maryland, Anne has lived in China for nearly 15 years.
+While teaching in Fujian Province in 2009, she began studying erhu and leaf whistle with a teacher who spoke no English.
 Fascinated by Chinese traditional music and hoping to communicate with her teacher directly, she started studying Chinese at a local university.
-From 2013-2015, she pursued an MA program taught entirely in Chinese at the Hopkins-Nanjing Center and after graduation, she worked at a Shanghai-based education start-up for four years before joining the CLI team.
+From 2013-2015, she pursued an MA program taught entirely in Chinese at the Hopkins-Nanjing Center and after graduation, she worked at a Shanghai-based education start-up for several years before joining the CLI team.
 Anne has traveled to 15 Chinese provinces and nearly 30 countries and loves helping CLI students discover China and the world.
-She holds a BA in English and French literature from the University of Maryland and is proficient in French and fluent in Chinese.
+She holds a BA in English and French literature from the University of Maryland, College Park and is proficient in French and fluent in Chinese.